SaiKumaarr/SaiKumaarr/README.md

 # Streamlit Calculator

-A lightweight Streamlit application that performs common arithmetic operations right in the browser.
+Hi I'm Saikumar, I'm learning Codex and other platforms.
+This project is a lightweight Streamlit application that performs common arithmetic operations right in the browser.
 Enter two numbers, choose an operation, and instantly see the result along with a short history of recent calculations.

 ## Features
 - 🧮 Addition, subtraction, multiplication, division, power, and modulo operations